Together, we will build an abundant world. We hope you will join us!

 If your membership lapses, your benefits end and you will be removed from PINA’s website listings, if any, after a 30-day grace period.
 Upon payment of dues, you can request reinstatement.

-We provide services for PDC graduates, diploma candidates, teachers, designers, course organizers, field advisors, and regional hub organizations:
+We provide services for PDC graduates, diploma candidates, teachers, designers, course organizers, field advisors, and regional hub organizations and the general public:

 - Staff to answer your questions and to provide support